staticdev/django-pagination-bootstrap/README.rst

 .. image:: https://pypip.in/v/django-pagination-bootstrap/badge.png
         :target: https://pypi.python.org/pypi/django-pagination-bootstrap

-Django-pagination-bootstrap is an app to easy add pagination in Django_, using `Twitter Bootstrap`_'s layout.
+Django-pagination-bootstrap is an app to easy add pagination in Django_, using `Bootstrap`_'s layout.

 Installation
 ------------